 Think you’ve tried everything to get rid of dust mites?
-I was fighting a losing battle until I started looking for a potent yet safe spray for the menacing pest.
+I was fighting a losing battle until I started looking for a potent yet safe dust mite spray for the menacing pest.
 I skipped the DIY solution because I was hard-pressed for something that works — fast.

 Here are some of the proven ones that’ll get you kicking dust mites in no time.